Mindfulness

 -

-Mindfulness is not about sitting on a comfy cushion and meditating...although it can include this, it is instead a practice of being aware of your thought processes during any activity throughout the day.
-Becoming more aware of these thoughts and how they can affect you in any given moment, means that you gradually learn to separate out the more stressful and negative ones, react less, and respond more positively.
-Mindfulness teaches you to train your mind in a way that helps you to manage life differently.
-By being more present and consciously aware we increase our resilience to internal thoughts and to external challenges, we become more available to the people we are with and the things that we are doing, we pull out of the incessant cycle of rumination, increasing positive thought processes, improving mental and physical health, creating an upward spiral of positive wellbeing.
+Mindfulness isn't just about sitting on a comfy cushion and meditating, although it can certainly include that.
+It's a practice of being aware of your thought processes during any activity throughout the day.
+Becoming more aware of these thoughts and their impact on you in the moment allows you to gradually distinguish between stressful and negative thoughts, react less, and respond more positively.
+Mindfulness trains your mind to approach life differently.
+By being more present and consciously aware, we enhance our resilience to internal thoughts and external challenges, become more available to the people and tasks at hand, and break free from the cycle of rumination.
+This leads to increased positive thought processes, improved mental and physical health, and a positive upward spiral of wellbeing.

-Mindfulness Based Stress Reduction clinics have now been developed all over the world and this is testament to the impact it has on improving health and wellbeing.
-Whether you are new to mindfulness, or you are already using mindfulness in your daily life, Cate has both training and experience in mindfulness practices and can support you to eliminate stressful habits and create new ones based on mindful living.
+The global development of Mindfulness-Based Stress Reduction clinics is a testament to its effectiveness in improving health and wellbeing.
+Whether you're new to mindfulness or already incorporate it into your daily life, Cate has both training and experience in mindfulness practices and can guide you in shedding stressful habits and cultivating new ones based on mindful living.